ward0368/mtm6201-week1-040/README.md

-howdy howdy, this is a test.
+This is my week 1 repository.